Trust is an essential component in a healthy marriage or committed relationship. Secrecy destroys that trust!

 If the answer is that your partner would feel ‘betrayed and devastated,’ it is secrecy.
-If their response would be ‘indifference or mildly uncomfortable’ it is privacy.
+If their response is ‘indifferent or mildly uncomfortable’ it is privacy.

 However, the lines between secrecy and privacy are not always so clear as you will see in the examples discussed below.

-Secrecy would include being a cheating spouse, being an alcoholic, or gambling to excess, etc. In these examples, when the once secretive activity is discovered, it then creates feelings of betrayal, disappointment, loss of security and a loss of trust.
+Secrecy would include being a cheating spouse, being an alcoholic, gambling to excess, etc. In these examples, when the once secretive activity is discovered, it then creates feelings of betrayal, disappointment, loss of security, and a loss of trust.

 Privacy would include closing the bathroom door to avoid embarrassment, withholding sexual fantasies that might hurt the feelings of one’s partner were he or she to know what they were, or withholding an unnecessary opinion to avoid conflict.
 In these examples, privacy uncovered would create at most only mild irritation and hurt from one’s husband or wife.
 Often, when privacy is revealed, there is no reaction at all.
 For example, an accidental opening of the bathroom door, when the room is occupied, would likely lead to a ‘sorry’ and a giggle.

 Secrecy is protected with lies.
-White lies are an exception to secrecy, since they are for the benefit of the person whom is being lied to.
-For example, a wife builds her husband’s self-esteem telling him he is smart or a husband is sensitive to his wife’s self-worth and tells her she is attractive.
+White lies are an exception to secrecy since they are for the benefit of the person who is being lied to.
+For example, a wife builds her husband’s self-esteem by telling him he is smart or a husband is sensitive to his wife’s self-worth and tells her she is attractive.